Skip to content

 Submitting Changes

 1. Commit your changes to your branch.
-To ensure descriptive commit messages, we recommend using the Angular commit message style for your commit messages.
+To ensure descriptive commit messages and automatic changelog generation, we require using the Angular commit message style for your commit messages.

 2. Create a pull request from your branch to the develop branch of this repository.